 While responding to the question what type of support they further need from the Victorian government.
-The 43 percent students reported that that government could provide them financial support in form of rent relief, and paying their utility bills, and 21 percent highlighted support in arranging their repatriation flights following 28 percent mentioned they need support in ending their lease matters which was a key concern for most of the students.
+The 43 percent students reported that government could provide them financial support in the form of rent relief, and paying their utility bills, and 21 percent highlighted support in arranging their repatriation flights following 28 percent mentioned they need support in ending their lease matters which was a key concern for most of the students.

-Strict Lockdown Policy's Effectiveness to Curb Virus Spread
+Strict Lockdown Policy's Effectiveness to Deal with Pandemic